dilame/instagram-private-api/README.md

 **End User License Agreement (EULA)**

-  - 1) *You will not use* this repository for sending mass spam or any other malicious activity
+  1) *You will not use* this repository for sending mass spam or any other malicious activity
-  - 2) *We / You will not support* anyone who is violating this EULA conditions
+  2) *We / You will not support* anyone who is violating this EULA conditions
-  - 3) *Repository is just for learning / personal purposes* thus should not be part of any service available on internet that is trying to do any malicios activity (mass bulk request, spam etc.)
+  3) *Repository is just for learning / personal purposes* thus should not be part of any service available on the Internet that is trying to do any malicious activity (mass bulk request, spam etc.)